John Agyekum Kufuor

 His life-long work in large cities has given him a keen interest in urban regeneration, exemplified by his leadership role in the former Liverpool Partnership Group.

-You can read the oration for Rt Revd Dr Rupert Hoare presented by Professor Frank Sanderson here
+Read the oration for Rt Revd Dr Rupert Hoare.

 For outstanding contribution to the building and construction industry